 - Decorating the Church for the Holidays: Help decorate the church and sanctuary for the holidays.

-- Hosts: Being a host is important and you can serve as often as you like.
+- Hosts/Ushers: Being a host/usher for a worship service on Sunday and/or funeral memorial services is important and you can serve as often as you like.
 Please arrive at church about 20 minutes before the service to greet members and visitors as they enter the narthex.

 - Grounds Committee/Landscape, Flowers & Yard Work